Choon Hon Leng

 In addition, Hon Leng has spread his wings to intellectual property and technology.
 He began with representing clients in dispute resolution – so far he has already handled disputes such as those relating to copyright infringement, trademark infringement, patent infringement, passing off, breach of confidentiality, projects on procurement and/or upgrading of software and/or IT outsourcing – and has developed his expertise to dispute management, advising on matters as complex as infrastructure building, network sharing, network services, equipment procurement/upgrading and data security.

 Hon Leng has been elected as the Vice-President of the Chartered Institute of Arbitrators (Malaysia Branch) for 2019-2020.

-AsiaLaw Profiles in its 2017 publication listed Hon Leng as a Rising Star Lawyer, in its 2018 and 2019 publications as a Leading Lawyer and in its 2020 publication as a Distinguished Practitioner.
+AsiaLaw Profiles in its 2017 publication listed Hon Leng as a Rising Star Lawyer, in its 2018 and 2019 publications as a Leading Lawyer and in its 2020 and 2021 publications as a Distinguished Practitioner.

 - Bachelor of Laws (Hons) (University of Sheffield, England)